miguelgondu/blog_hugo/content/posts/2023-12-28/when-does-vanilla-gpr-fail.md

 Notice how **the average distance between randomly sampled points starts to grow**, even if we restrict ourselves to the unit square.

 Our stationary kernels should reflect this.
 By including lengthscales, our computation of correlation is actually mediated by hyperparameters that we tune during training.
 Lengthscales govern the "zone of influence" of a given training point: large values allow GPs to have higher correlation _further away_, and lower correlations mean that the zone of influence of a given training point is small, distance-wise.
+Fig. 2 of [Hvafner et al. 2023](https://arxiv.org/abs/2402.02229) exemplifies this.

+{{< figure src="/static/assets/hdgp_blogpost/lengthscale_impact.png" alt="Impact of the lengthscale on GP regression, taken from Hvafner" class="largeSize" title="The impact of lengthscales on Gaussian Process regression.
+(Image taken from Hvafner et al. 2023)" >}}

 ## The toy-est of toy problems